GRI 304-1, GRI 304-2, GRI 304-3, GRI Sector disclosure Biodiversity, EN12 and EN13

 Cabling medium voltage lines

-Compensation measures can be implemented, recognised and booked into an eco pool in advance and without concrete intervention.
-In 2019, the Saxony-Anhalt Cultural Landscape Foundation and 50Hertz have laid the foundation stone for the sustainable biotope network in the Sülze Valley southwest of Magdeburg.
-The aim is to establish a comprehensive biotope network by upgrading and preserving ecologically valuable areas.
-For this purpose, the Saxony-Anhalt Cultural Landscape Foundation has set up an eco pool.
-The aim of the biotope network is to create species-rich and flowering habitats for animals and plants in areas that have become rare today.
-The cooperation shows that economy and environment are not opposites.
-With careful planning, it is possible to implement nature conservationally valuable projects in connection with infrastructure projects that would otherwise be difficult or even impossible to realise.50Hertz has already been paying into the project-related eco pool since 2017 and receives eco points in return.
-These can be used for later necessary compensation measures, for example for the nature conservation compensation of the South-EastLink.
+Compensation measures can be carried out, recognized and entered into an eco-account in advance and without concrete intervention.
+In this virtual account, the measures are accounted for in the form of eco-points and managed transparently.
+This creates greater temporal flexibility in the planning and implementation of measures.
+In 2019, the Saxony-Anhalt Cultural Landscape Foundation and 50Hertz started the sustainable biotope network system in the Sülze valley which s located southwest of Magdeburg.
+The goal of this project is to establish a comprehensive biotope network by upgrading and preserving ecologically valuable areas.
+The Saxony-Anhalt Cultural Landscape Foundation has set up an eco-account for this purpose.
+The aim of the biotope network is to create species-rich and flowering habitats for animals and plants on areas that have become rare today.
+This collaboration shows that economy and environment are not mutually exclusive.
+Through careful planning, it is possible to realise projects with high nature conservation value in connection with infrastructure projects, which otherwise could not be realised or only with great difficulty.

 GRI Sector disclosure EN12

-Using offshore wind to produce electricity is extremely important and indispensable for climate protection.
-At the same time, the expansion of offshore wind power and the submarine cables required to transport electricity at the bottom of the sea entail interference with nature.
-Therefore, in 2020, 18 organisations and companies that cooperate through the Renewables Grid Initiative (RGI) as an Offshore Coalition signed and published a mutual Memorandum of Understanding with regard to how the biological diversity of the marine ecosystem can be preserved despite the expansion of offshore wind power.
-In addition to the Marine Grid Declaration signed by 50Hertz and other RGI members in 2019, which stipulated standards beyond the legal requirements for the timely inclusion of stakeholders and for nature conservation and species protection in the offshore grid expansion, 50Hertz expresses its commitment to increasing responsibility in this sensitive environment as a co-signatory of the Offshore Coalition’s Memorandum of Understanding.
+The use of wind at sea to generate electricity is enormously important and indispensable for climate protection.
+At the same time, the expansion of offshore wind energy and the submarine cables needed to transport such electricity require the natural environment to be disturbed.
+That is why 18 organisations and companies collaborating in the Renewables Grid Initiative (RGI), signed and published a joint declaration of intent as the Offshore Coalition, describing how the biodiversity of the marine ecosystem can be protected despite the development of offshore wind power.
+In addition to the 2019 Marine Grid Declaration co-signed by 50Hertz (this declaration, signed by all RGI members, sets clear standards regarding the early involvement of stakeholders and nature and species protection in offshore grid expansion projects, beyond legal requirements), 50Hertz is committed to growing responsibility in this sensitive environment as a co-signatory of the Offshore Coalition declaration of intent.